nint22/DailyProgBot/README.md

     GSPREAD_PASSWORD = 'Password'

 Please note that this code is writen as a simple and quick script, and does not follow "good programming practices" for comercial systems, such as using oAuth2.0 (rather than using a simple username / password as it currently does).
 You've been warned!

+There is no license on this code - do with it as you please.